storacha/learnyouw3up/problems/7-commp/problem.md

 **2. Install the Necessary Libraries**

-You’ll need the @web3-storage/data-segment for parsing the Piece CID and @ipld/dag-json for encoding the output.
+You’ll need the `@web3-storage/data-segment` library for parsing the Piece CID and `@ipld/dag-json` for encoding the output.

 ```
 npm install @web3-storage/data-segment